niftools/blender_niftools_addon/docs/user/features/collisions.rst

 .. warning::

    * Collisions are in the process of being ported.
-This section is incomplete and will change.
+This section is subject to change.
+   * For Sphere and Cylender Export, we need to fix them to show how the user would create the objects.
+We are using a UV Sphere and a Meta Capsule
    * The Collision Bounds panel is located in the Physics tab of Blender Render and Blender Game.
    * Some of the collision types lack viewport rendering, see workaround for visulisations below.